KOBI (TV)

-KOBI (channel 5) and KOTI (channel 2) are television stations licensed respectively to Medford and Klamath Falls, Oregon, United States, affiliated with NBC.
-Serving as the flagship properties of locally based California Oregon Broadcasting, Inc., the stations maintain studios on South Fir Street in downtown Medford, with a news bureau on South 7th Street in downtown Klamath Falls.
+KOBI (channel 5) in Medford, Oregon, and KOTI (channel 2) in Klamath Falls, Oregon, are television stations affiliated with NBC, serving southern Oregon and far northern California.
+The stations serve as the flagship properties of locally based California Oregon Broadcasting, Inc., and maintain studios on South Fir Street in downtown Medford, with a news bureau on South 7th Street in downtown Klamath Falls.
 KOBI's transmitter is located atop Kings Mountain, 28 mi northwest of Medford, while KOTI's tower sits atop Stukel Mountain southeast of Klamath Falls.

 KOTI operates as a full-time satellite of KOBI; its existence is only acknowledged in station identifications.
 Together, the two stations serve 12 mostly rural counties in southern Oregon and northern California.